HTC Shift X9000 Review

 HTC Shift X9000

-Whether using Windows Journal or making a short note in the stick-style Origami Now interface, the stylus is useful while using the Shift X9000 as a tablet.
-Despite the Shift X9000’s small stylus and lack of pressure sensitivity and hover accuracy compared to an active digitizer pen, it is easy to imagine mobile employees carrying it to meetings in order to take notes.
+Whether using Windows Journal or making a short note in the stick-style Origami Now interface, the stylus is helpful while using the Shift X9000 as a tablet.
+Despite the Shift X9000’s small stylus and lack of pressure sensitivity and hover accuracy compared to an active digitizer pen, it is easy to imagine mobile employees carrying it to meetings to take notes.

 Wireless Connection